Parabolic aluminized reflector: Light beams

 Depending on the parabolic reflector geometry, the configuration of the filament and its placement within the paraboloid, PAR lamps can achieve a wide range of beams, from narrow spot to wide flood.
-The following suffixes are commonly used with PAR lamps to indicate their beam width: PAR lamps are also manufactured to produce beam patterns specific to the needs of particular applications, such as low beam and/or high beam headlights and fog and driving lights for vehicles, and warning lamps for school buses.
+The following suffixes are commonly used with PAR lamps to indicate their beam width: PAR lamps are also manufactured to produce beam patterns specific to the needs of particular applications, such as low-beam and high-beam headlamps and fog and driving lights for vehicles, and warning lamps for school buses.

 The suffixes given are for 1000-Watt PAR64 lamps only.
 The focused beam can be oval and is sometimes specified in two numbers.

 Uses

 Automotive headlamps

 In the United States of America, sealed-beam headlamps were introduced in 1939, becoming standard equipment across all American-market vehicles starting in 1940 and remaining the only type allowed for almost four and a half decades, until the 1984 model year.
-Before and after those years, vehicles could have model-specific, nonstandard-shape headlamps, using any of a wide variety of replaceable light bulbs.
+Before and after those years, vehicles could have model-specific, non-standard-shape headlamps, using any of a wide variety of replaceable light bulbs.

 Between 1940 and 1956, all U.S. cars had to have two 7 in round headlamps with dual filaments, so each lamp provided both a high and a low beam light distribution.
 In 1957, a system of four sealed-beam headlamps—two per side, of 5+3//4 in diameter, was allowed in some U.S. states.
 The following year in 1958, all states allowed the new system.
 Two of the lamps contained two filaments and served as low and high beam, while the other two lamps contained only one filament and were active only during high-beam operation.

 From the 1975 model year, a rectangular version of the four-lamp system was legalized.
 The new lamps were 165 mm wide and 100 mm tall.
 For 1978, a rectangular version of the two-lamp system became legal; these measured 200 mm wide and 142 mm tall.

 With only two round and two rectangular lamp sizes allowed, the sealed-beam headlamp mandate greatly restricted styling possibilities for automobiles.

-Halogen sealed-beam headlamps appeared on U.S. cars in 1979, to enable greater high beam intensity newly permitted by Federal Motor Vehicle Safety Standard 108 without unreasonably high lamp wattage.
-Eventually, halogen sealed-beam lights came to dominate the (U.S.) automotive lamps market.
+Halogen sealed-beam headlamps appeared on U.S. cars in 1979, providing greater high-beam intensity, recently permitted by Federal Motor Vehicle Safety Standard 108, without unreasonably high lamp wattage.
+Eventually, halogen sealed-beam lights came to dominate the (U.S.) automotive lamp market.